Your Linux full disk encryption is useless

 Featured image

-So you’re running Linux with full disk encryption (luks).
+So, you’re running Linux with full disk encryption (luks).
 You feel safe because nobody can access your data.
 The thing is, if I can modify your boot partition, you’re screwed.
 Not only can I log your password, but I can also simply deploy a backoor.
 To show you how easy it is, I will show you my “exploit”:

 cp /boot/initrd.img-5.15.0-86-generic .

-unmkinitramfs initrd.img-5.15.0-86-generic extracted/
+unmkinitramfs -v initrd.img-5.15.0-86-generic extracted/

 cd extracted/main